stavnstrup/nisp-tools/xdocs/nisp-database.md

 `uuid`
 :   This identifier is *automatically* generated and should under
-    no cicumstances be changed.
+    no circumstances be changed.
 The UUID identifier will be unique for a specific version of a `<standard>` or `<profile>` element, so e.g. two different version of a given standard will have different UUIDs.
 This will enable us to import the NISP database into a